 Furthermore, our gut houses what is known as the ‘gut microbiome’.
 The latter consists of trillions of bacteria that have a huge potential to influence health and disease.
-In fact the hormonal and neural signalling relayed between the brain and the gut microbiome via blood (systemic communication) and/or nerves (neural communication) is very robust.
-This is substantiated by a vast body of scientific literature that shows physical and psychological stress affects the metabolism of gut bacteria and determines how many good (bacteria aiding digestion and absorption of food) or bad bacteria (disease-causing bacteria) reside in our gut.
-In turn, changes in gut microbiota profoundly affect emotional behaviour and may be one of the many factors that underlie disease states such as depression, anxiety and autism spectrum disorders, to name a few(Mayer et al., 2014).
+In fact, the hormonal and neural signaling relayed between the brain and the gut microbiome via blood (systemic communication) and/or nerves (neural communication) is very robust.
+This is substantiated by a vast body of scientific literature that shows physical and psychological stress affects the metabolism of gut bacteria and determines how many good (bacteria aiding digestion and absorption of food) or bad bacteria (disease causing bacteria) reside in our gut.
+In turn, changes in gut microbiota profoundly affect emotional behavior and may be one of the many factors that underlie disease states such as depression, anxiety and autism spectrum disorders, to name a few.

 Health and wellness experts as well the organic food advocates have long championed the cause of fresh fruits, vegetables, pastured meats, nuts and seeds.
 Conversely, sugary food leads to a spike in insulin levels in the blood, that ultimately results in a temporary crash in blood sugar levels.
 This contributes to drowsiness, fatigue and headache following a binge on cookies, for example.
-These low energy levels lead to us craving for more eenergy-rich sugary food yet again.
+These low energy levels lead to us craving for more energy rich, sugary food yet again.
 It is high time we break this vicious cycle.
 For the sake of our mental and physical health, let’s trash the burgers and welcome the oranges.

-- Avani Shukla, PhD
+- Dr. Avani Shukla, Molecular Neurobiology,